kgfitzgerald/APU_MATH250_website/content/project/index.markdown

 Provide only the main results from your analysis.
 The goal is not to do an exhaustive data analysis (calculate every possible statistic and perform every possible procedure for all variables).
 Rather, you should demonstrate that you are proficient at asking meaningful questions and answering them using data,  that you are skilled in interpreting and presenting results, and that you can  accomplish these tasks using R. More is not necessarily better.

+Typically, results sections start with descriptive statistics, e.g. what percent of the sample is male/female, what is the mean GPA overall, in the different groups, etc. Figures can be nice to illustrate these differences!
+However, information presented must be relevant in helping to answer the research question(s) of interest.
+Typically, inferential (e.g. hypothesis tests, confidence intervals) statistics come next.
+Tables can often be helpful for results from multiple regression.
+Do not give computer output here!
+This should look like a peer-reviewed journal article results section.
+Tables and figures should be labeled, embedded in the text, and referenced appropriately.
+The results section typically makes for fairly dry reading.
+It does not explain the impact of findings, it merely highlights and reports statistical information.

+Assessment:

++ *Is the content appropriate for a results section?
+Is there a clear description of the results?*
++ *Are the results/data analyzed well?
+Given the data in each figure/table is the interpretation accurate and logical?
+Is the analysis of the data thorough (anything ignored?)*
++ *Are the figures/tables appropriate for the data being discussed?
+Are the figure legends and titles clear and concise?*

 #### Discussion

 This section is a conclusion and discussion.
 This will require a summary of what you have learned about your research question along with statistical arguments supporting your conclusions.
-You should critique your own methods and provide suggestions for improving your analysis and future work.
+Restate your objective and draw connections between your analyses and objective.
+In other words, how did (or didn’t) you answer/address your objective.
+Place these all in the larger scope of previous research on your topic (i.e. what you found from the literature review), that is, how do your findings help the field move forward?
+You should critique your own methods and discuss the limitations of your findings.
 Any potential issues pertaining to the reliability and validity of your data and the appropriateness of the statistical analyses should also be discussed.
-Additionally, include a brief paragraph on ideas for future work.
+Provide a brief paragraph with suggestions for future research to better investigate your research question.

+Assessment:

++ *Do the authors clearly state whether the results answer the question (e.g. support or disprove the hypothesis)?*
++ *Were specific data cited from the results to support each interpretation?
+Does the author clearly articulate the basis for each conclusion they draw?*
++ *Does the author adequately relate the results of the current work to what is previously known about the topic?*

 ### Formatting